Homemade Pizza School

 So, you have probably heard a lot of talk in the last few years about gluten and seen gluten-free labels on products but may not know what exactly gluten is.

 Gluten is a protein found in many grains like wheat, barley, and rye.
 It’s what makes pizza dough stretchy and is found in a lot of products, from crackers to cereals to pasta to bread to pizza dough.
+Some pizzaiolos even recommend high gluten pizza dough manipulation.

-There are many reasons why people choose to go gluten-free.
+But we understand there are many reasons why people choose to go gluten-free.
 Gluten can be hard to digest and even make people sick.
 Some people have a gluten intolerance or sensitivity to gluten.

 Others are allergic to gluten or have a serious auto-immune condition called Celiac disease and cannot eat gluten in any form.